gencat/participa/docs/HOW_TO_UPGRADE.md

       * "app/views/decidim/participatory_processes/participatory_processes/show.html.erb" -> overwrite decidim file and add new fields.
       * "config/locales/"-> You need to add the new locales added in Decidim for :oc

-  4. Decidim Admin Extended ("decidim-admin"): adds the necessary layouts to avoid breaking future features of Decidim with the applied customizations of other modules, like Type.

   5. Decidim Regulations ("decidim-participatory-processes"): This module generates a clone of the Participatory::Process index page and shows those processes that are grouped into a ParticipatoryProcessGroup.
 The ParticipatoryProcessGroup to show, is created at the backoffice and then the id of this group must be insert in the file: "config/application.rb" with "config.regulation = 3".

       The next files need to be upgraded according to the upgrades of "ParticipatoryProcesses" module.
 If the files change on participatory processes module, you must also change them on regulations